Ksky1995/embedded-portfolio/README.md

 # PAING HEIN KHANT
 **Electronic Engineer (BE Ec)** | **Service Engineer @ Concordia Public Co., Ltd**

-Technical lead for the repair and calibraion for high-precision electronic systems.
-My work focuses on maintaining millimeter-level accuracy in industrial instrumentation and developing 4-layer embedded pcb design
+Technical lead for the repair and calibraion for high-precision Survey instruments.
+My work focuses on maintaining millimeter-level accuracy in industrial instrumentation and developing 4-layer embedded pcb design and edge Ai development

 ---